 Hospital NameUniversity of Alberta HospitalRead more about this hospital

-Laboratory Services, Alberta Health Services, in partnership with the Department of Laboratory Medicine and Pathology, University of Alberta, Faculty of Medicine and Dentistry, in Edmonton, Alberta is seeking a qualified Anatomical / General Pathologists with sub-specialty training or proven interest in the area of Genitourinary Pathology (GU).
+Laboratory Services, Alberta Health Services, in partnership with the Department of Laboratory Medicine and Pathology, University of Alberta, Faculty of Medicine and Dentistry, in Edmonton, Alberta is seeking qualified Anatomical / General Pathologists with sub-specialty expertise.
 Successful applicants will also be considered for appointment with the University of Alberta’s Department of Laboratory Medicine and Pathology.

-There are opportunities for independent and/or collaborative research that foster the goals of discovery knowledge and translational research at the University of Alberta.
-Depending on the qualifications of the applicant, there are opportunities to practice in a sub-specialty environment with significant opportunity to participate in clinical and/or basic research activities.
-Teaching and interaction with a wide range of learners from undergraduate through residents from anatomical and general pathology, with provision of interactive educational opportunities at all levels will be encouraged and supported in those candidates without a specific research interest.
+The Department is integrated with the academic health campus and there are opportunities for independent and/or collaborative research that foster the goals of discovery knowledge and translational research at the University of Alberta.
+Depending on the qualifications of the applicant, there are opportunities to practice in a sub-specialty environment while participating in clinical and/or basic research activities.
+Teaching and interaction with a wide range of learners from undergraduate through postgraduate studies (residents from anatomical and general pathology), with provision of interactive educational opportunities at all levels will be encouraged.

-Applicants shall possess a strong track record of collegiality with co-workers, academic accomplishments, and evidence of ongoing continuing medical education.
-Responsibilities will include supervising technical staff, overseeing the laboratory quality assurance program, on call requirements, teaching and supervision of residents, clinical consultation with physicians, surgeons and oncologists, and liaising with various multidisciplinary committees and groups that develop and monitor laboratory policies, processes and procedures.
+Applicants shall possess a strong track record of collegiality with co-workers, professional (academic and/or clinical-diagnostic) accomplishments, and evidence of ongoing continued medical education.
+Responsibilities may include supervising technical staff, overseeing the laboratory quality assurance program, on call requirements, clinical consultation with physicians, surgeons and oncologists, and liaising with various multidisciplinary committees and groups that develop and monitor laboratory policies, processes and procedures.

 The successful candidate shall have or be eligible for certification in General Pathology or Anatomical Pathology with the Royal College of Physicians and Surgeons of Canada and be eligible for licensure with the College of Physicians and Surgeons of Alberta.
 Physicians must also have current Canadian Medical Protective Association coverage.
-Sub-specialty in genitourinary pathology, collegiality, and interpersonal skills are essential.
 In accordance with the Canadian Foreign Workers requirements, all qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.